ninebel/nbacktest/README.md

 # nbacktest
 A Python library for backtesting stocks, entirely written in Python, requires only pandas and numpy to work

-This library was developed focusing on backtesting multiple stocks.
+This library was developed focusing on backtesting multiple stocks

 *Currently a work in progress!*